 As a kid, my family moved to various parts of the country but always to places that had more concrete than jungle.
 There were parks, ponds, and other green spaces to play but, I became addicted to nature when I experienced a four-year withdrawal.

 After many months of self-reflection, I craved nature more than high wages.
-I continue the green mindset today.
-I may have an average net worth, but I am like Oprah when it comes to insight into how to nurture your naturalist.
+I continue this green obsession today.
+I may have an average net worth, but I’m like Oprah when it comes to insight into how to nurture your naturalist.

 Step 1: Be Curious